christianblanq8/WebsiteResume/README.md

 # WebsiteResume
--This website was created to showcase my skills as a programmer and to create an exciting way for people to read my resume -My goal for this website is to also deploy onto microsoft azure once the project is fully complete. .
+-This website was created to showcase my skills as a programmer and to create an exciting way for people to read my resume.
+My goal for this website is to also deploy onto microsoft azure once the project is fully complete.
+I have plans of constantly improving my website as I continue to work on more projects.
+The website contains an "about", "projects","experience" and "education."
+As I continue to grow as a programmer, this website will demonstrate my skills such as applying SQL or PHP to the website.
+I hope that when you can use my website as inspiration to build your own and let programming be a way to reveal your personality.
+If you have any advice on how to improve, please feel free to comment.
+THANK YOU FOR YOUR TIME!